eraaxit/bearthisnews-classifier/README.md

 -   [License](#license)

 ## Getting Started
+Prerequisites

-Before diving into **bearthisnews-classifier**, make sure you have the following prerequisites:
+Before you dive into integrating bearthisnews-classifier into your project, make sure you have the following prerequisites in place:

--   **Node.js**: Ensure you have Node.js installed on your system.
-If not, download it from [nodejs.org](https://nodejs.org/).
+Node.js: Ensure that you have Node.js installed on your system.
+If it's not already installed, you can download it from the official Node.js website

 ## Installation